keybase/book-content/D-docs/03-teams/02-sigchain.md

   * `sig(outer_link)`

-When other clients replay sigchains, they always get `outer_links` but sometimes do not download `inner_links` either to save bandwidth because they are unauthorized.
+When other clients replay sigchains, they always get `outer_links` but sometimes do not download `inner_links` either to save bandwidth or because they are unauthorized.
 A client who is decoding a full sigchain must manually check that the outer values match the inner values, and should reject links that don't match.